-To enter either the EVMTA Piano Competition or the Jason Sipe Prize Piano Performers Competition each teacher needs to participate with a minimum of one student from his/her studio in at least one of the following EVMTA fund raising events: Music Showcase (October), Composer Celebration Concert (December) or Piano Ensemble (January/February).
+Requirement for Teachers: To enter students in the EVMTA Piano Competition, each teacher needs to participate with his/her studio in at least one of the following EVMTA events: Music Showcase (October), Composer Celebration Concert (November) or Piano Ensemble (January/February).
 Participating students do not have to be the same students that will be enrolled at the competition.
 Please check the EVMTA yearbook for the information and application deadlines for those events.
 If you have any questions about the requirements for the teachers, please contact the competition chair at firstname.lastname@example.org

 Required Repertoire: Two pieces, performed from memory, one from each category: